dhschall/gem5-fdp/README.md

 The main website can be found at <http://www.gem5.org>.

+# Multiple branch prediction

+The O3 core parameter `numPredperCycle` defines how many predictions per cycle the frontend makes.
+This works in combination with the parameters `maxPrefetchesPerCycle`, `maxOutstandingTranslations`, and `maxOutstandingPrefetches` to ensure sufficient prefetching.

 ## Testing status

 **Note**: These regard tests run on the develop branch of gem5: